CelineWW/MecardoLibre_Financial_Analysis/README.md

 This section divides the instructions for this Challenge into four steps and an optional fifth step, as follows:

-* Step 1: Find unusual patterns in hourly Google search traffic
+* 1: Find unusual patterns in hourly Google search traffic

-* Step 2: Mine the search traffic data for seasonality
+* 2: Mine the search traffic data for seasonality

-* Step 3: Relate the search traffic to stock price patterns
+* 3: Relate the search traffic to stock price patterns

-* Step 4: Create a time series model with Prophet
+* 4: Create a time series model with Prophet

-* Step 5 (optional): Forecast revenue by using time series models
+* 5: Forecast revenue by using time series models

 The following subsections detail these steps.

-## Step 1: Find Unusual Patterns in Hourly Google Search Traffic
+## 1 - Find Unusual Patterns in Hourly Google Search Traffic

 The data science manager asks if the Google search traffic for the company links to any financial events at the company.
 Or, does the search traffic data just present random noise?
 To answer this question, pick out any unusual patterns in the Google search data for the company, and connect them to the corporate financial events.